Louise D. McCullough, MD, PhD, FAHA

-Dr. Louise McCullough is a national recognized physician-scientist who is passionate about academic growth.
+Dr. Louise McCullough is a nationally recognized physician-scientist who is passionate about academic growth.
 She received her PhD in Neuroscience from the University of Connecticut.
 She then received her Medical Degree from the University of Connecticut School of Medicine.
-After graduating from medical school, Dr. McCullough continued her training at Johns Hopkins in Baltimore, Maryland for a Neurology Residency followed by a Fellowship in Cerebrovascular Disease.
+After graduating from medical school, Dr. McCullough completed her Neurology Residency and Cerebrovascular Disease Fellowship at Johns Hopkins in Baltimore, Maryland.

 After completing her training, Dr. McCullough joined the faculty at Johns Hopkins Hospital and began her translational research career.
 Dr. McCullough relocated to Connecticut in 2004.
 She was a Professor in the Departments of Neurology and Neuroscience at The University of Connecticut Health Center and John Dempsey Hospital in Farmington, Connecticut, as well as the Director of Stroke Research and Education at Hartford Hospital, one of the largest stroke centers in New England.
 She recently relocated to the University of Texas Health Science Center at Houston and is currently Professor and Chair of the Department of Neurology and Chief of the Neurology Service at Memorial Hermann Hospital-TMC in Houston.

 Dr. McCullough is a well-respected educator who is passionate about mentoring students and nurturing junior scientists.
-She is a member of eight professional societies, including the Society for Neuroscience and the American Academy of Neurology.
+She is a fellow of the American Heart Association (FAHA) and a member of eight professional societies, including the American Heart Association and the American Academy of Neurology.
 Dr. McCullough has given numerous presentations both nationally and internationally and is the recipient of many honors and awards, including the prestigious Javits Neuroscience Investigator Award from the National Institute of Neurological Disorders and Stroke.
-Dr. McCullough is also an active clinician and she has been recognized as one of “America’s Top Doctors” since 2008.
+Dr. McCullough is an active clinician and recognized as one of “America’s Top Doctors” since 2008.